-Paragraph 40.10(1)(d) - Criteria relating to the contribution of transaction data
+Paragraph 40.9(d) - Criteria relating to the contribution of transaction data

 In establishing criteria that determine the appropriate contribution of transaction data by benchmark contributors, we would expect that the criteria would include encouraging benchmark contributors to contribute transaction data from the back office of the benchmark contributor.
-We would consider the back office of a benchmark contributor to be any department, division, group or personnel that performs any administrative and support functions, including, as applicable, settlements, clearances, regulatory compliance, maintaining of records, accounting and information technology services.
-In general, we consider back office staff to be the individuals who support the generation of revenue for the benchmark contributor.
+We consider the back office of a benchmark contributor to be any department, division or other internal grouping of a benchmark contributor, or of an affiliated entity of a benchmark contributor, that performs any administrative and support functions, including, as applicable, settlements, clearances, regulatory compliance, maintaining of records, accounting and information technology services on behalf of the benchmark contributor or of the affiliated entity of the benchmark contributor.
+In general, we consider the back office of a benchmark contributor, or of an affiliated entity of a benchmark contributor, to be comprised of employees or agents who support the generation of revenue for the benchmark contributor or the affiliated entity.

-Subsection 40.11(3) - Governance and control requirements
+Subsection 40.10(3) - Governance and control requirements

-To foster confidence in the integrity of a designated commodity benchmark, we are of the view that benchmark individuals involved in the determination of a commodity benchmark should be subject to the minimum controls set out in subsection 40.11(3).
+To foster confidence in the integrity of a designated commodity benchmark, we are of the view that benchmark individuals involved in the determination of a commodity benchmark should be subject to the minimum controls set out in subsection 40.10(3).
 A designated benchmark administrator must decide how to implement its own specific measures to achieve the objectives set out in paragraphs (a) to (e).

-Section 40.12 - Books, records and other documents
+Section 40.11 - Books, records and other documents

-Subsection 40.12(2) sets out the minimum records that must be kept by a designated benchmark administrator.
+Subsection 40.11(2) sets out the minimum records that must be kept by a designated benchmark administrator.
 We expect an administrator to consider the nature of its benchmarks-related activity when determining the records that it must keep.